united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/administration/optimize-time-consuming-queries.md

 <!-- steps -->

+## Open a shell in the database container

+{{< include "open-database-shell.md" >}}

 ## Create an index

 Indexes are used to speed up queries.
-Follow these steps to create one:

-{{< include "open-database-shell.md" >}}

-5. Execute this command:
+Run this query to create an index on the `processvaluetable` table:

    ```sql
    CREATE INDEX ON processvaluetable(valuename, asset_id) WITH (timescaledb.transaction_per_chunk);